ivan-hc/AM/README.md

 - I want an app totally independent from the repositories of my distribution;
 - it must not require hundreds of packages;
 - my app must not share its dependencies with other installed applications;
-- this app must always be updated to the latest version, even at the cost of updating itself;
+- this app must always be updated to the latest version, even at the cost of updating without asking, I just want to use it;
 - it must also be available for other users who use my pc;
 - I want this app to be easy to install and remove using an extremely intuitive command;
 - I want to summarize the whole installation process, including icons, launchers, info files and a script to remove all this in just one script.